Coronavirus (COVID-19) rent advice

 If your household income has been reduced as a direct result of coronavirus (COVID-19), we recommend that you make a claim for benefits.
 This may include applying for Universal Credit, Council Tax Support or Housing Benefit if you are already receiving a ‘legacy’ benefit.

 By claiming Universal Credit, you may receive a housing element to help towards paying all or part of your rent.
-If you are entitled to Universal Credit, you will be able to ask for an advance payment to give you access to funds straight away should you need it.
+If you are entitled to Universal Credit, you will be able to ask for an Advance Payment to give you access to funds straight away should you need it.
+The Advanced Payment is a loan and will be need to be paid back, generally at a set rate from ongoing payments of Universal Credit.

 If you would like to discuss payment options or arrangements, please email email@example.com or call 01442 228000 and either ask for your Housing Officer by name or just say "Housing Income".